 Taking Lysychansk would bring Moscow closer to its stated goal of seizing all of Ukraine’s Donbas region.
 Luhansk and neighboring Donetsk are the two provinces that make up the Donbas, where Russia has focused its offensive since pulling back from northern Ukraine and the capital, Kyiv, in the spring.

 Pro-Russia separatists have held portions of both eastern provinces since 2014, and Moscow recognizes all of Luhansk and Donetsk as sovereign republics.
 Syria’s government said Wednesday that it would also recognize the “independence and sovereignty” of the two areas.

-Taking Lysychansk would open the way for the Russians to move west into Donetsk province, where the sizable Ukrainian-held city of Slovyansk has come under rocket attacks several times since Russia invaded Ukraine on Feb.
+If Russian forces take Lysychansk, it would open the way for them to move west into province, where the sizable Ukrainian-held city of Slovyansk has come under rocket attacks several times since Russia invaded Ukraine on Feb.
 24.

 Elsewhere in the war, the exiled mayor of the Russia-occupied city of Melitopol said Sunday that Ukrainian rockets destroyed one of four Russian military bases in the city.

 The Russian Defense Ministry said Ukraine also launched missile and drone attacks in western Russia, on the cities of Kursk and Belgorod, but that the aerial weapons were shot down.
 Kursk regional governor Roman Starovoit said the town of Tetkino, on the Ukraine border, came under mortar fire.